nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 {% include custominfocallout.html content="**Information:** All other table requirements can be found on their associated HTML view page." type="info" %}

-Consumer systems **MUST** display all content supplied by the provider system
+Consumer systems **MUST** display all content supplied by the provider system.